Canadian citizenship lawyer

 Applying for Citizenship – the Residency Requirement

 Permanent residents of Canada who wish to apply for Canadian citizenship must first meet a residency requirement.
-As of June 19, 2014, the Citizenship Act has been amended to require that a permanent resident be physically present in Canada for at least four years in the six-year period before they apply.
-In addition, the permanent resident must have been physically present in Canada for at least six months in each of four years within the six year period.
-Also, the permanent resident must have filed an income tax return in Canada for at least four years within the six-year period.
-Further, the permanent resident must prove an intention to reside in Canada.
-This means that the permanent resident should not leave the country while the citizenship application is processing.
-These rules came into force in June 2015.
+The Citizenship Act requires that a permanent resident be physically present in Canada for at least three years in the five-year period before they apply.
+Time spent in Canada as a legal temporary resident prior to obtaining permanent residence will be counted as half time up to a maximum of 365 days within the five-year period.
+Also, the permanent resident must have filed an income tax return in Canada for at least three years within the five-year period, if required to do so under the Income Tax Act.

 Knowledge of Canada Test

 Those who have filed a citizenship application will be required to attend and pass a knowledge of Canada test.
-Under the new rules put into force in June 2014, a permanent resident applying for citizenship who is under the age of 65 or over the age of 13 must show an adequate knowledge of Canada
+A permanent resident applying for citizenship who is under the age of 55 or over the age of 17 must show an adequate knowledge of Canada.

 Those who have satisfied the citizenship authorities that they meet the residency requirement and have passed the language and knowledge tests will be scheduled for a citizenship ceremony where they will be granted Canadian citizenship.
 As part of the ceremony the applicant will be required to swear an oath of loyalty to Canada.
 The new citizen will then be given a card proving their citizenship status.
 This card can then be used to apply for a Canadian passport.